samidh99/Password_DoorLock_System/README.md

 * The user enters a password using a keypad.
 * A servo motor is being used to control the mechanical movements of the practical door latch.
-* Real-world functions like ringing a buzzer on a certain number of unsuccesful attempts, password updation options have been provided.
+* Real-world functions like ringing a buzzer on a certain number of unsuccessful attempts, password updation options have been provided.